calin-darie/learn2csharp/03.Objects/ReadMe.txt

 - Press ctrl+R,T to run the tests
 - Watch the status bar to know when the tests are done.
 Then look for the Test Explorer window for the test results.

+Try to make the test fail by writing wrong code in DistanceTo.
+Then make it right again.

 7) Notice the pattern
 Console.WriteLine();
 var x = ReadDouble("x: ");